sakshamkh4tri/DSA_scratch/README.md

 # DSA_scratch
-This repo will include everything that i learned in dsa stay tuned...
+This repo includes all the pre requisites you need to start dsa